I’ve always been proud of the fact that I was one of the five per cent of babies who was born on their due date, although I’m not really sure why.

 I’ll save the intimate details for less public settings and suffice to say that, as far as Mum was concerned, the difference between our two births was like chalk and cheese.

-I have now taught this topic and debated the evidence and the issues with midwives, doctors, doulas, nurses, birth educators and others in many countries.
-I have written two bestselling books about induction.
-Both are designed to help people get informed so they can make the decisins that are right for them.
-And I frequently talk about this topic in my online courses and at live events.
+I have now taught this topic and debated the evidence and the issues with midwives, doctors, doulas, nurses, birth educators and others in many countries for nearly three decades.

 If you share my passion, I would love to share more of what I know with you.
 The resources page below a good starting point.
 If you’re a midwife or birth worker, you might like to sign up to my email list for updates.
 And please feel free to click around my site, where you’ll find plenty more.